-The 2013 paddlefish-snagging season opens Friday, March 15, and runs through Tuesday, April 30.
-Weekly paddlefish-snagging reports for Truman Lake, Lake of the Ozarks, and the Osage River begin after March 19, and fisheries biologist Trish Yasger posts them on Wednesdays.
-Updates are based on field observations from biologists and conservation agents.
+The 2014 paddlefish-snagging season opens Saturday, March 15, and runs through Wednesday, April 30.
+Weekly paddlefish-snagging reports for Truman Lake, Lake of the Ozarks, and the Osage River begin after March 18, and fisheries biologist Trish Yasger posts them on Wednesdays.
+Updates are based on field observations from biologists and Conservation Agents.

 If you have any questions call 660-530-5500 or email Trish.Yasger@mdc.mo.gov

 Snagging is very dependent on weather conditions, primarily water temperature and flow.
 When water temperatures reach 50–55F and flow increases, paddlefish migrate upstream to spawn.
 Early in the season harvest is primarily made up of “local” fish and smaller males.
 As water temperature and flow increase the fish will move upstream in the reservoir or river.
 Males make spawning migrations before females, with more females showing up when water temperatures are 55F and greater.